 All of those pieces of digital evidence didn’t exist even as little as two or three years ago, but all are actually being seen as having potential evidence in cases my peers and I have examined in the last few months.
 So you can see that keeping up with new devices and how they perform is critical to the field.

 In addition to your long and seasoned career in forensics and law enforcement, you’re currently earning your Bachelor’s degree in Digital Forensics.
 What made you decide to pursue your degree?

 Several times in the last decade, I’ve been approached by educational institutions to teach courses, only to have the offers withdrawn because of a lack of a degree.
 As a past adjunct instructor at the Vermont Police Academy, teaching appeals to me, and so I decided to get the degree while eyeing teaching in the future.

 Are you completing any of your education online?
-If so, how have you found that experience?

 So far, all of my current education for the degree has been online.
 It’s been a great experience, and the flexibility of the online courses has allowed me to fit in my courses and assignments in between casework.